qooxdoo/qooxdoo/docs/core/data_binding/stores.md

 ## JSON Store

-The JSON store takes an URL, fetches the given data from that URL and converts the data using the JSON marshaller to Qooxdoo model instances, which will be available in the model property after loading.
+The JSON store takes a URL, fetches the given data from that URL and converts the data using the JSON marshaller to Qooxdoo model instances, which will be available in the model property after loading.
 The state of the loading process is mapped to a state property.
 For the loading of the data, a